SertraFurr/Anime-Sama-Downloader/README.md

 It also works on unreleased episodes !
 (Where it says 'This content does not exist.' sometimes it still exist.)
 ### 🌟 Star this repo if it helped you!

+Looking for projects to do ! feel free to request in issue !

 ![Website Support](https://img.shields.io/badge/Website%20Support-100%25-brightgreen)

 ### Scans support ?
 5 stars and it will be added !